 The Hosting CSE is configured with system defaults as described in clause 7.8 and/or clause 7.4.8.

-Step 1: CREATE <nwMonitoringReq> Request & Response, Subscription creation
+Step 1: CREATE <nwMonitoringReq> Request & Response

-An Originator (AE) requests the creation of a <nwMonitoringReq> resource at the Hosting CSE and, if the operation is successful, the Originator receives a response message.
-And the Originator subsequently subscribes to updates of the <nwMonitoringReq> resource.
+An Originator (AE) requests the creation of a <nwMonitoringReq> resource at the Hosting CSE.
+The request shall include the following parameter as specified in clause 9.6.64 of oneM2M TS-0001[1]:

+monitorEnable shall be set to disable.

+If the operation is successful, the Originator receives a response message.

-Step 2: UPDATE <nwMonitoringReq> for enable network monitoring
+Step 2: UPDATE <nwMonitoringReq> Request for enable network monitoring

 In order to initiate a monitoring request, the Originator sends a request to update the monitorEnable attribute of the <nwMonitoringReq> resource.